manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Message_Encryption.md

 	**Connect-MsolService**  ‎

 8. A new window will appear requesting your credentials.
-Sign in as **Holly@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) with a password of **Pa55w.rd**.
+Sign in as **Holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) with a password of **Pa55w.rd**.

 9. Running unsigned PowerShell scripts from remote computers requires changing the execution policy for PowerShell.
 You should run the following command that changes the Execution Policy for this PC to **unrestricted**, which sets access to the external authorization for this PC so that it can connect to Microsoft online and load all configuration files and run all scripts:   <br/>